okta/okta-sdk-dotnet/MIGRATING.md

 ### Configuration

 Unlike previous versions, `ConnectionTimeout`and `RequestTimeout` should now expressed in milliseconds.
+Also, `Scopes` is now a `HashSet<string>` to avoid duplicated entries.

 ### Enums